 In 2009, I remember my Mom looking over at me and saying "Michael, why don't you start teaching the violin again?"
 At the time, I had only taught a few students in high school, and never thought that teaching would become a full-time job.
 I remember wondering how I would even find students without already having a reputation in the area?
 I couldn't imagine leaving my job as a leasing agent at an apartment complex, and giving up the rights to my 20% discount; actually, that wasn't so hard.
 Wow, have things changed since then!
 Three years later, I was teaching how to play violin both in person and online.

-Three years later, I was teaching 82 students, many of them on Skype and other online platforms.
+In person, I had 82 students, many of them on Skype and other online platforms.
 By 2012 (all from the comfort of my Mom's home), I went from a teaching nobody to one of the busiest in the area, generating an income of $75K/yr. just from teaching lessons.
-I was also getting additional money from gigs, selling music books, accessories, instruments and more.
-This is ultimately what led me to start my online store, which is what takes up the majority of my time now.My first teaching area (2012)
+I was also getting additional money from my violin shop, where I have violins for sale, violin bows, violin cases and more.

 5. Google listings - Make sure you have your information updated properly on Google, Yahoo, and Bing listings.
 When you search for a service on a search engine and the provider assumes it is local, they will include those listings ranked first before any of the others.
 Try searching for a restaurant in your area on Google and you will see what I mean.
 This is a prime way to get exposure when someone is searching for "violin lessons" or any other service in your area.
 Make sure to always keep these listings updated.